Last Minute Giving Tuesday Tips

 4. Leverage Social Media

 Be sure to amplify your Giving Tuesday campaign on social media.
-The hashtag #givingtuesday will be trending on social media throughout the day so by using the hashtag in your social posts, it will be a great opportunity for you to attract new donors and raise awareness of your cause.
+The hashtag #givingtuesday will be trending on social media throughout the day, so using the hashtag in your social posts will be a great opportunity for you to attract new donors and raise awareness of your cause.
 Consider investing in paid ads (via boosting posts or dedicated ads) to reach more people with your message.

-For your Facebook page, be sure to add a “donate” button on your Facebook page that leads donors to your donation page.
-You should also create a Giving Tuesday page fundraiser on your Facebook page to capture donors that are inspired to give directly on Facebook.
-Use Facebook Live, Instagram Stories, or other live streaming platforms to provide real-time updates on your campaign's progress.
+For your Facebook page, be sure to add a “donate” button that leads donors to your donation page.
+You should also create a Giving Tuesday page fundraiser to capture donors who are inspired to give directly on Facebook.
+Use Facebook Live, Instagram Stories, or other live-streaming platforms to provide real-time updates on your campaign's progress.
 This can create excitement and a sense of involvement for your audience.

 5. Email Marketing